Financial-Times/ft-origami/docs/developer-guide/modules.md

 <aside>
 	<h4>Specifying versions</h4>
 	You may like to amend your package.json to replace the versions above with more recent ones.
 You can find the latest version on the relevant NPM module page linked above.
-The versions shown here are known to work by the Origami team, and are expressed using the [Semver](http://www.semver.org) `~` operator, which accepts updated versions up to but not including the next minor version.
+The versions shown here are known to work by the Origami team, and are expressed using the [Semver](http://www.semver.org) `^` operator, which accepts updated versions up to but not including the next major version.
 </aside>

 ## 4. Set up a bower package manifest